Diversity – October 12th: a day to reflect on cultural diversity

 By Abril Neiman.

-Every year, in October, in Argentina we commemorate a date of great meaning for our culture, although few people really understand the significance of this holiday.
-For this reason, we will try to explain the history of the 12 of October.
+Every year, in October, in Latin America we commemorate a date of great meaning for our culture, although few people really understand the significance of this holiday.
+For this reason, we take this opportunity to highlight the history of the 12 of October -specially in Argentina- and reflect on the concept of cultural diversity.

-In our country, the story goes back to the year 1917, when President Hipolito Yrigoyen decrees this date as a holiday known as the Day of Race.
+In our country, the story goes back to the year 1917, in which the president Hipolito Yrigoyen decrees this date as a holiday known as the Day of Race.
 Despite the fact that nowadays this would seem to have a negative connotation -reason why today we call it in a different way- the objective of this was to stand out the natives and indigenous peoples of our continent towards a history of colonization.

-This is not a festive holiday, on the contrary, it reflects a story of pain, war, conquers, plundering and submission, not only in Argentina, but in many other countries of America.
+Considering that this date goes back to Columbus arrival to America, this is not a festive holiday, on the contrary, it reflects a story of conquers, not only in Argentina, but in many other countries of America.

-Nearest in time, to be precise, in 2007, the Institute against Discrimination, Xenophobe and Racism (INADI) proposed to change the name for another that represents more our local identity.
-That name was the Day for American Cultural Diversity.
+Nearest in time, to be precise, in 2007, the Institute against Discrimination, Xenophobe and Racism (INADI) proposed to change the name for another that represents more our local identity: The Day for American Cultural Diversity.

 Bearing this in mind, in 2010, through the decree 1584/2010 the name of the holiday of October 12th was replaced for the Day of Respect for Cultural Diversity.
 The aim of this was to change the idea of colonization, shifting the focus from the “conquer of America” by erasing the concept “race”, which no longer has a positive meaning, otherwise racist and pejorative.
 The idea was to give the spotlight to the different cultures that enrich our continent.
 For this reason, the Argentinean legislation moved towards this objective and today encourages the historical reflection with a view focus on our origins, native peoples, culture and identity.